astavrop0/MAI_for_stock_return_predictability/README.md

 Description of Steps
 ------------

-- Preparing of a folder structure, using the cookiecutter Data Science template
+- Prepare folder structure, using the cookiecutter Data Science template

-- Downloading raw data [see below]
+- Download raw data [see below]

-- Creating upstream and downstream functions

-- Generating tables which can be directly imported to Latex

-- Connecting Overleaf to Github (report can be accessed [here](https://www.overleaf.com/read/yqkhbqjwvtbs#b7cd7c), beamer presentation can be accessed [here](https://www.overleaf.com/read/hvngdthxhprd#c75379))
+- Preprocess and save data as features ready to be used for modelling

 - Creating an interactive app in Shiny For R to perform robustness checks - data frequency, data features, date range, visualization - (app can be directly accessed [here](https://baumender11.shinyapps.io/Alpha/))

+- Build models (ridge regression, neural network), train and evaluate them

+- Plot graphs to analyze results

-- Ensuring reproducibility by adding Dockerfile
+- Ensure reproducibility by adding Dockerfile

+- Connect Overleaf to Github (report can be accessed [here](https://www.overleaf.com/read/yqkhbqjwvtbs#b7cd7c), beamer presentation can be accessed [here](https://www.overleaf.com/read/hvngdthxhprd#c75379))

-- Analysing and interpreting findings
+- Analyse and interpret findings

-- Comparing results with current research
+- Compare results with current research

+- Propose steps for further research

 Data
 ------------